second-state/whitepapers/oasis-network-ethereum-runtime/tutorial-erc20.md

 ### **Step 1 Set up MetaMask**

+> :warning: **Warning**: Pasting the private key of an account with a lot of value (i.e. a holding account) is not recommended whatsoever.
+Instead, please only transfer a tiny amount of value to a **new one-off development account** address and only use this new development account when writing and deploying your contracts.
+After all, you only need enough value to pay for gas; nothing else.
+Keep your holding account safe by never sharing its private keys.

 It is recommended that the third challenge to be completed with MetaMask wallet because our newly issued ERC20 token is under the created address, which is easier.

 Open **MetaMask**, and select **custom RPC**.
 Enter the network name and add the RPC link of Oasis Ethereum: _https://rpc.oasiseth.org:8545_, and make sure that MetaMask is in the Oasis Ethereum environment.